sebschopf/blender-mcp/docs/TRANSPORT_PHASE_A.md

 Next steps
 - Add `ResponseReceiver` improvements for partial-message reassembly (if needed).
 - Add `RawSocketTransport` connection retry behavior and more robust error handling.

+Configuration
+- **`BLENDER_MCP_MAX_MESSAGE_SIZE`**: optional environment variable (bytes).
+When set, `ResponseReceiver` will use this value as the safety cap to avoid unbounded buffer growth when reassembling incoming messages.
+If not set, the default is `10485760` (10 MiB).
+  We recommend keeping this value conservative for untrusted networks.